MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/configure-load-balancer.md

 In this article, you'll learn how to create and use a custom load balancer with Azure Kubernetes Service (AKS) on Azure Stack HCI.

 In AKS on Azure Stack HCI, you use load balancers to send requests to the Kubernetes API server and to manage traffic to application services.
-You can also create and use a custom load balancer, such as a MetalLB or SDN load balancer, to load balance traffic to application services.
+You can also create and use a custom load balancer, such as MetalLB or SDN load balancer, to load balance traffic to application services.

 ## Before you begin

 This article assumes you have AKS on Azure Stack HCI installed and have provided a range of virtual IP addresses during the installation.

 > [!NOTE]
-> When using a custom load balancer, [kube-vip](https://kube-vip.io/) automatically deploys to manage the load balancing of requests to the Kubernetes API server and make sure that it's highly available.
+> When using a custom load balancer, [kube-vip](https://kube-vip.io/) automatically deploys to manage the load balancing of requests to the Kubernetes API server and to make sure that it's highly available.

-## Configure a customer load balancer
+## Configure a custom load balancer

 > [!IMPORTANT]
 > If you choose to deploy your own load balancer, it will make your Kubernetes cluster unreachable after installation.
 If you deploy any services with `type=LoadBalancer`, the services will be unreachable until you configure your load balancer.